 Free Confidential Lawsuit Evaluation: If you or a loved one was injured by the side effects of benzene exposure, you should contact our law firm immediately.
 You may be entitled to compensation by filing a suit and our lawyers can help.

 What’s the Problem?

-Benzene is a known carcinogen (cancer-causing substance) which is used as an industrial solvent and in the production of pharmaceuticals, plastics, synthetic rubber and dyes.
+Benzene is a known carcinogen (cancer-causing substance) that is used as an industrial solvent and in the production of pharmaceuticals, plastics, synthetic rubber, and dyes.
 It has also been widely used as an additive in gasoline, though in recent years limits have been placed on the amount of benzene allowed in gasoline due to the negative health effects it has been associated with.

 Which Occupations are Most at Risk for Benzene Exposure?

 - Mechanic (auto, marine, aviation, etc.)

 - Benzene production (petrochemicals, petroleum refining, and coke and coal chemical manufacturing)